tobsdb/tobsdb/docs/clients/js.md

 ##### Parameters:

-- `url`: the url of the tobsdb server
+- `url`: the url of the TobsDB server
 - `schema_path`: the path to the schema.tdb file.
 Defaults to `$(cwd)/schema.tdb`

 ##### Return: